What to Do If You Are Raped or Sexually Assaulted

 - Will my parents be told?

 No, not unless you tell them.
-Whether you are the complainant or the accused, the University’s first relationship is to the students and not to the parent.
+Whether you are the complainant or the accused, the university’s first relationship is to the students and not to the parent.
 However, you are strongly encouraged to include your family in the discussion as they can be a great source of support.
 University officials would only inform the parents if the student requested it or was in a health/life-threatening situation.
-If there is a University judicial process and the accused is found responsible, it is likely that their family would be notified of that judicial decision.
+If there is a university conduct process and the accused is found responsible, it is likely that their family would be notified of that conduct decision.